nicflores/ha-data-service/TALK_NOTES.md

 3. the ticker should probably be a url path parameter
 4. better error handling, since this is a web service it would be good to return proper status codes to the client

+### Copy URL Handler

+### Config

+### Ticker URL Parameter

+### Error Handling

+### Exercise Deployed Service

+curl localhost:8080/download/AAPL
+list files

+### Additional Work

+1. write some Haskell to do some kind of simple analysis on the financial data downloaded to an S3 bucket
+2. write a samll distributed system and have the leader service communicate with the a worker service over grpc or a message bus, with the leader service to receive messages
+3. or we can do some sentiment on company news snippets